RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 Click the plus (+) button from the **WATCH** panel and enter the variable name to display the variable’s value.

 ![](../img/debug_add_watch.png)

+**Note**: Only variables are supported.
+Expressions are not supported.

 ### Handle input operation